jacoblindev/ai-pair-dev/rules/create-prd.md

   - `docs/arch/<product>/ARCH-vN.md` (1–2 pages) derived from the PRD.
   - `docs/adr/ADR-00xx-<short-title>.md` capturing the main architectural decision.
 - Update `docs/arch/index.md` with the new/changed architecture entry.
+- If another agent will pick up planning or implementation, create or refresh `docs/handoff/<feature-slug>-vN.md` with current status and link it in the PRD metadata.

 If scope or boundaries shift later, bump to `vN+1`, link the superseded version at the top, and note the change in `docs/portfolio/log.md`.